Skirtle/COP4520-22-Assignment-1/README.md

 The Sieve of Eratosthenes is a tried-and-trued method of finding primes and is much faster than the naive way of searching (checking if each individual number is prime by checking all possible divisors).

 ## How to Use
+The file to download is ThreadedPrimes.cpp, which can be found by going into the Assignment folder. <br/>
-In the directory where ThreadedPrimes.cpp was downloaded, in the command prompt, type and run the following: <br/>
+If you want to compile this yourself: in the directory where ThreadedPrimes.cpp was downloaded, in the command prompt, type and run the following: <br/>
 <code>g++ threadedPrimes.cpp -lpthread</code><br/>
-<code>./a.out</code><br/>
+<code>./a.out</code><br/> If it creates an exe instead, replace .out with .exe, or run it by double clicking it.
 This will produce a text file named primes.txt with information about the time it took, the amount of primes found, the sum of the primes found, and the 10 largest primes <br/>